Home / Blog / Cooking with Steam Precision and Control

 Cooking with Steam TLV CV-COSR Control Valve

-What is unique to both these options is a dirt pocket with steam trap is not required prior to either of these control valves.
-If you have a set up that does not have a dirt pocket close by, the risk is the service life is reduced and maintenance and downtime is increased.
-Allowing condense to collect prior to a closed control valve can cause issues that can’t be seen.
+What is unique to both these options is a dirt pocket with steam trap is not required before either of these control valves.
+If you have a set-up that does not have a dirt pocket close by, the risk is the service life is reduced and maintenance and downtime are increased.
+Allowing condense to collect before a closed control valve can cause issues that can’t be seen.

 Cooking with Steam Process Efficiency